LotJCommunity/LOTJ-Mudlet-Scripts/README.md

 Autoresearch		- use 'autoresearch start' in a library to automatically research all of your skills that are under 90%

 Buildship       - Builds a single ship to completion automatically. 'buildship help' for more info.

-*Disclaimer* -
-Despite any similarities, no reference was made to, or code copy/pasted from, any other source, including scripts written by @Johnson and @Xavious.